Xingqiukisser/Xingqiukisser/README.md

 Usually i forgive a lot and is easy to manipulate, although i am quite sad that peopke use me because of this and will end up leaving me alone like a peck of dust in the wind!
 I also say sorry or apologize a ton!
 It also became a habit and some people find it absolutely annoying...

 Kinda clingy and get very jealous a lot.
 I'm sorry but thats just how i am.
+I have abandonment issues, clinging onto someone even tho they don't need me anymore, also am gullable XP

 I am a libra!
 I was born on october 13th.
-I'm quite sometimes cold and Will sometimes joke around with d3@th or su1c1¢e like me dy'!ng or something like that :9
+I'm quite sometimes cold and Will sometimes joke around with d3@th or su1c1¢e or something like that :9

 The guestbook isnt working  😓